 He stood over the ball for a few seconds, glancing back and forth between the ball and the green.
 Then he let loose with a left-handed shot which caught the ball perfectly at the end of the down-swing and sent it sailing towards the green.

-Miraculously it rolled to within 3 feet of the cup, and one of us managed to pop it into the hole for a birdie.
+Miraculously it rolled to within three feet of the cup, and one of us managed to pop it into the hole for a birdie.

 Seriously, you can't make this kind of thing up.

 The two other Presidents I have served under are Dr. Etheridge and Dr. Specter.
 I thoroughly appreciated and enjoyed working with and for both.
 They brought a refreshing change of pace to the job.

 Last, but not least, I must thank the thousands of UPJ students I've had the honor and pleasure to work with over the years.
 They challenged me as a teacher in myriad ways and I tried my best to rise to the challenge and help each of them achieve their academic and professional goals.

 Let me end with one perhaps amusing anecdote.